Reports/Ohio State Highway Patrol

 ¯ Deputies responded Wednesday to a Muskingum Township location to a report of a domestic incident.
 Deputies met with Jeremey Miller, who stated his ex-girlfriend came to the residence to pick up one of the children.
 Miller stated while there, she started yelling at him for no reason, and he stated there were no threats or violence.

 Deputies met with the female that explained Miller was upset with her and started yelling at her.
 She stated Miller grabbed hold of her arms and pushed her away, causing her to fall back onto some landscaping blocks.

 The lady had marks on her consistent with her story.
 Jeremey Robert Miller, 41, was placed under arrest and charged with domestic violence.

 The following individuals were recently processed into the Washington County Jail:

-¯ William Joseph Saylor, 41, of Marietta, was arrested for breach of recognizance, involuntary manslaughter and trafficking in fentanyl, all felonies.
+¯ Andrew Robert Johnston, 42, of Marietta, was arrested for aggravated trafficking in drugs, aggravated possession of drugs, trafficking in fentanyl, possession of fentanyl, all felonies.